Short on time? Here’s the fastest VPN in 2023:

 Unlike the other VPNs on my list, PrivateVPN doesn’t include a quick-connect feature — so you have to manually find and connect to the fastest servers.
 Also, it doesn’t come with WireGuard (but it does include IKEv2/IPSec, which is pretty fast).

-PrivateVPN works with top streaming sites and allows torrenting on all servers.
+PrivateVPN can access streaming sites, including several Netflix and Amazon Prime libraries, and allows torrenting on all servers.
 But I don’t like that it’s missing extra features like split-tunneling and an ad blocker (included with Private Internet Access).
 Also, PrivateVPN doesn’t have WebRTC leak protection, so you need to manually disable WebRTC in your web browser’s settings to prevent any leaks.

 PrivateVPN has very affordable monthly and yearly plans, which start at $2.00 / month.
 There’s also a 30-day money-back guarantee.